-Importance of living organisms in the formation of soil, Not all living organism play a part in soil formation, so here are the few major list of the most important ones the directly have massive impart in the process of soil formation through a process called weathering–soil living organisms
+Soil living organisms in the formation of soil, Not all living organisms play a part in soil formation, so here are a few major lists of the most important ones that directly have a massive impact on the process of soil formation through a process called weathering–soil living organisms.

-Worms and insects like the termite helps in breaking down and decomposition of organic matter.
+Worms and insects like termite help in the breaking down and decomposition of organic matter.

-Human activities on the rocks in the forms of mining, drilling and other quarry activities like making roads also affects the rate of soil formation.
+Human activities on the rocks in the forms of mining, drilling and other quarry activities like making roads also affect the rate of soil formation.

-Construction of roads by humans like in the farm, therefore leads to breaking of rocks soil living organisms
+Construction of roads by humans like in the farm therefore leads to the breaking of rocks soil living organisms

-The roots of trees growing on top of rocks causes the rock to crack or break gradually to form soil.
+The roots of trees growing on top of rocks cause the rock to crack or break gradually to form soil.

-It is worthy of note that the process of soil formation takes a gradual and precise direction which happens over time which invariably means that time is also a factor of soil formation.
+It is worthy of note that the process of soil formation takes a gradual and precise direction which happens over time which invariably means that time is also a factor in soil formation.

-A long period of time allows for the development of mature soils whereas a short period of time allows for immature formation of soil soil living organisms
+A long period of time allows for the development of mature soils whereas a short period of time allows for the immature formation of soil. soil living organisms

 EFFECTS OF ORGANISMS ON SOIL FORMATION